Niger Armed Forces: Niger Army

+The Niger Army, which includes 33,000 personnel as of 2023, is the land component of Niger's armed forces.
+Niger's special forces consists of two special operations companies and 9 intervention commando battalions.
+Niger Army's manoeuvre forces include 14 combined arms infantry battalions and a single amphibious riverine company.
+The Army also has one engineer company, one logistics group and one air defence company.

+Each of the combined arms battalions comprises a logistics and engineering or génie company, a fire fighter company, an infantry company, be it airborne or land, an armoured squadron and an artillery company.

+In 2006, the following combined arms battalions existed in the Niger Army: 12th, 13th, 22nd, 23rd, 24th, 32nd, 33rd, 42nd, 43rd, 52nd, 53rd, 62nd, 63rd, 72nd and 73rd.
+In addition, there was the Artillery Battalion of the Niger Armed Forces.

-The Niger Army is the land military armed forces of Niger with 5,200 personnel.
-Units include logistics, motorized infantry, airborne infantry, artillery and armoured companies.
-There is a total of 10 pure motorized infantry battalions, three of which are Saharan.
-The other battalions are mixed, like the ones in Niamey (12eme Battaillion Inter Armes de Niamey), Zinder, Tahoua and Madawela.
-The 24th Batallion Interarmees at Dirkou has a company at Madama.
-Each of these battalions comprises a logistics and engineering or génie company, a fire fighter company, an infantry company, be it airborne or land, an armoured squadron and an artillery company.
-The Army is commanded by the Chief of Staff of the Army in Niamey through appointed commandeers of each of the seven "Defense Zones", which largely overlap each of the civilian Regions of Niger.
+The Army is commanded by the Chief of Staff of the Army in Niamey through appointed commandeers of each of the nine "Defense Zones", which largely overlap each of the civilian Regions of Niger.

 History

 The Niger Army was created on 28 July 1960 by decree.
 At the time, the National Police was a subsection of the military.
-Initially, units of the army were created from three companies of the French Colonial Forces made of Nigerien soldiers officered by Frenchmen who agreed to take joint French-Nigerien citizenship.
-In 1960, there were only ten African officers in the Nigerien army, all of low ranks.
-As Nigerien officers gradually assumed command roles, President Diori signed legislation to end the employment of expatriate military officers in 1965.
-However, French military personnel remained in Niger both to serve in the Niger Army and in the 4th Régiment Interarmes d'Outre-Mer (Troupes de Marine) with bases at Niamey, Zinder, Bilaro and Agadez.
+Initially, units of the army were created from three companies of the French Colonial Forces made of Nigérien soldiers officered by Frenchmen who agreed to take joint French-Nigerien citizenship.
+In 1960, there were only ten African officers in the Nigérien army, all of low ranks.
+As Nigérien officers gradually assumed command roles, President Hamani Diori signed legislation to end the employment of expatriate military officers in 1965.
+However, French military personnel remained in Niger both to serve in the Niger Army and in the 4e Régiment Interarmes d'Outre-Mer (Troupes de Marine) with bases at Niamey, Zinder, Bilaro and Agadez.
 In the late 1970s, a smaller French force returned again to Niger.
 After the 1974 military coup, all French military personnel were evacuated although a smaller French force returned in the late 1970s.

 In 1970, the army was reorganised and divided into four Infantry battalions, one paratroop company, one light armored company, a camel corps, and a number of support units.
 It was reorganized in 2003 to create the Niger Air Force as a distinct service branch.